GoogleCloudPlatform/solutions-modern-cicd-anthos/starter-repos/petabank/README.md

-Petabank app for Anthos CI/CD demo.
+Petabank app for Modern CI/CD with Anthos demo.